jfspps/howtos/DataStructuresAndAlgorithmsinC++/3_Classes_in_C++.md

    T add();
  }

- template<class T>   // needed again(this is a new class)
+// template<class T> syntax needed each time a
+// template class function is defined template<class T>
  Arithmetic::Arithmetic(T a, T b)
  {
   this.a = a;        // right-hand a is parameter value passed this->b = b;       // alternative notation
  }

- // define a function template
  template<class T>
  T Arithmetic<T>::add()
  {